wcfrobert/wthisj/README.md

 $$J_c = 2(\frac{d b_1^3}{12}+\frac{b_1 d^3}{12}) + 2(b_2 d) (b_1/2)^2$$

-One important thing to note is that despite the name "polar moment of inertia", this term is more like a regular "moment of inertia".
+Despite the name "polar moment of inertia", this $J_c$ term is used in the ACI expression more like a regular moment of inertia.
+Typically, polar moment of inertia ($I_z$ or $J$) is associated with in-plane torsion, whereas the planar moment of inertia ($I_x$ and $I_y$) are associated with out-of-plane flexure.

+We now have all the pieces to calculate the punching shear stress.
+Here is the ACI formula again.

+$$v_u = \frac{V_u}{b_o d} \pm \frac{\gamma_v M_{sc} c}{J_c}$$

+Please note that although there is a $\pm$ for the second term, unbalanced moment is usually not symmetrical where both negative and positive magnitudes are possible.
+Consider an edge column, the unbalanced moment is always on one-side!

+### 3.0 Introducing Complexities

+* What about bi-axial flexure?
+* What about sections with slanted surface?
+* What about sections with openings nearby?
+* offset between centroids
+* principal orientation

+### 4.0 Background Info on J

+### 5.0 Elastic Method

+### 6.0 Numerical Approximation with wthisj

+### 7.0 Other Nuances

+**What About Allowable Shear Capacity?**

+I've written in great length about how to determine the shear stress **demand**.
+But what about allowable shear **capacity**?
+Unfortunately, I will not be covering capacity in detail here.
+Concrete strength is mostly empirical and based on experimental testing.
+I don't think there's anything theoretically interesting.
+In general, the building code specifies an allowable shear stress ranging from $2\sqrt{f'_c}$ to  $4\sqrt{f'_c}$

+Wthisj will not calculate punching shear capacity.
+Please refer to the building code for more guidance.

 Because we can calculate an $J_c$ for both orthogonal axes.
 In fact, here's $J_{cx}$ and $J_{cy}$ for the interior condition above.

 $$J_{cx} = 2(\frac{d b_1^3}{12}+\frac{b_1 d^3}{12}) + 2(b_2 d) (b_1/2)^2$$